<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Reconsidering Standardized Testing

-In the wake of coronavirus, colleges and universities across the US have reconsidered their testing policies - most have gone test-optional.
 So, what does this mean for students applying to college?
 Should students not take standardized tests at all?
 What are test scores used for anyway?
-Let’s talk about testing.

-Even prior to coronavirus, over a thousand colleges and universities were test optional, meaning you could or could not submit your test scores as part of your application.
-The pandemic closed down countless testing sites all across the country, and as a result, over 1660 colleges are now test optional for fall 2021.
+Even before 2020, over a thousand colleges and universities were test-optional, meaning you could decide whether or not to submit your test scores as part of your application.
+Now, over 2000 colleges are test optional for fall 2025.
 Not all of these schools plan to be test optional indefinitely, so underclassmen should continue to check this list and individual school policies.
 A small amount of those are test blind.
-(Explore the differences here).

 Public colleges may require a minimum test score for entrance into a college major.
 If you apply test optional, be sure to ask the college representative if you will need a test score for your major.
 You may also run across a college that uses subscores for placement into math courses.